lrodero/cats-effect-tutorial/tutorial.md

 will be an instance of `MVar`.
 The `cats-effect` documentation describes `MVar` as _a mutable location that can be empty or contains a value, asynchronously blocking reads when empty and blocking writes when full_.
-That is what we need, the hability to block!
+That is what we need, the ability to block!
 So we will 'block' by reading our `MVar` instance, and only writing when `STOP` is received, the write being the _signal_ that the server must be shut down.
 The server will be only stopped once, so we are not concerned about blocking on writing.
 Another possible choice would be using